dunkelstern/obs-aruco-tracker/README.md

 - The plans for the Gimbal can be seen here: [Klein Glotzi on OnShape CAD](https://cad.onshape.com/documents/6b43bf9158c2330bf8f3274f/w/bf932df38055a7275eddfee5/e/89a3396a8a0f5c6514141639)
 - The STL Files for 3D-Printing the gimbal are in the STL Subfolder.
 - In addition to an Arduino Uno (or Nano) you will need some wires and two Tower SG90 Micro Servos.
-- The Gimbal mount is built for a MS Lifecam.
+- The Gimbal mount is built for a MS Lifecam, so you probably want one of those too.